llachiver/IRC_python/README.md

 - ERR 1  unauthorized command (need admin privilege)
 - ERR 2  Auto KICK,PRV_MSG, GRANT or REVOKE
 - ERR 3  nick already used
-- ERR 4  selected user not on the channel
+- ERR 4  selected user(s) not on the channel
 - ERR 5  unauthorized command (go to HUB or join a channel)
 - ERR 6 you don't have joined this channel, can't CURRENT
 - ERR 7  Need do NICK command before